pokomaru/exambot/README.md

 ## Description
 This linebot notices the number of days until high school entrance exam in Fukushima every morning.
-Noticed by this linebot, it will be improved study efficiency.
+Noticed by this, your learning efficiency will be improved.

 ## Requirement
 - Python >= 3.5